Bryan Johnson: Personal life

-Johnson has three children from a previous marriage.
+Johnson was raised in the Church of Jesus Christ of Latter-day Saints, for whom he served a mission in Ecuador.
+He remained a member until he was 34.

+He married and had three children.
 After that marriage ended he had a relationship with internet personality Taryn Southern.
 The two were engaged, but broke up while she had breast cancer, according to Southern.
 Following the breakup, Southern filed a civil lawsuit making various claims, including breach of contract and emotional distress.
 Because of a contract signed when she was employed by Johnson's company Kernel, the claims had to go through arbitration.
 The arbitrator dismissed her employment-related claims and ordered Southern to pay Johnson's legal fees.
 Johnson denied the allegations and addressed the case in a YouTube video released in December 2023.

-Johnson was raised in the Church of Jesus Christ of Latter-day Saints and remained a member until he was 34.

-Bryan Johnson follows a vegan diet.
+In December 2025, Johnson stated that he has been in a long-term relationship with Kate Tolo, a cofounder of his Blueprint venture.

+Johnson follows an entirely plant-based diet aside from consuming collagen peptides; he has mentioned that he follows this diet for reasons unrelated to his Blueprint protocol.

+During the 2026 Paris Fashion Week, Johnson walked on the runway in the Matières Fécales show.

+In June 2026 he announced that he had been diagnosed with autoimmune gastritis and that he is not going to stop his anti-aging experimentation.
+He has rejected the possibility that his longevity regimen has caused this illness.